Sessions makes case for increased criminal prosecutions of migrants at U.S. border

-BRIEF-GFH Financial Group says unit signs to acquire US Virginia Data Center

-* Unit GFH Capital signs new investment in US Virginia-based Data Center with market value exceeding $100 million

-Nogales, Ariz.
-In an unusual move for the head of the U.S. Justice Department, Attorney General Jeff Sessions traveled to the U.S.-Mexico border to speak with Department of Homeland Security personnel on Tuesday to make the case for increased prosecutions of migrants.
+Nogales, Ariz., April 11 In an unusual move for the head of the U.S. Justice Department, Attorney General Jeff Sessions traveled to the U.S.-Mexico border to speak with Department of Homeland Security personnel on Tuesday to make the case for increased prosecutions of migrants.

 Sessions, a long-time proponent of tougher immigration enforcement during his time in the U.S. Senate, told U.S. Customs and Border Protection agents at the Port of Nogales in Arizona that more illegal immigrants should be prosecuted as criminals.